In today’s increasingly globalized and connected world, information is everywhere.

-In recent years, an increased focus on mobile security, the rise of the bring your own device (BYOD) trend and highly publicized security breaches – such as those at Target, Anthem and Sony – have broadened the scope and scrutiny of the chief security officer’s responsibilities.
+In recent years, an increased focus on mobile security, the rise of the bring your own device (BYOD) trend and highly publicized security breaches – such as those at Equifax and Yahoo! – have broadened the scope and scrutiny of the chief security officer’s responsibilities.
 Today’s CSO will likely be expected to advise the company on compliance, disaster recovery and information security.
 He and she will find themselves a key part of risk management.
 It’s no longer enough to be technically savvy; today’s chief security officer must also be an effective communicator and crisis manager.

 Aside from having to combat an evolving array of technical threats to security, today’s CSOs must also possess business acumen as they are increasingly relied upon to advise corporate leadership on potential cyber risks associated with business decisions.
 As the importance of security continues to be understood by leadership, it is up to the CSO to ensure that it is incorporated into the fabric of the business.

 According to the Salary Guide from Robert Half Technology, the salary midpoint for a chief security officer is $170,000.
 Today’s employers expect the following of a CSO:

 - Minimum of a bachelor’s degree in information systems or a related field

 - 10 years of experience with a focus on information security, compliance and privacy

 - Ability to plan, create and maintain complex security systems